 Key Vendor Analysis

-The Nordic data center construction market is witnessing steady growth, with the high adoption of efficient and modular infrastructure solutions.
+The Nordic data center market is witnessing steady growth, with the high adoption of efficient and modular infrastructure solutions.
 The market has evolved over the years with multiple innovations focused on reducing power and water consumption and decreasing carbon dioxide emissions.

 Prominent Construction Contractors